harllee/jessicaharllee.com/_posts/2017-06-20-crafting-an-effective-working-group.markdown

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4 text-center">
   <img src="/uploads/announcements.jpeg">
-  <p class="text-small italic text-center">We frequently emailed relevant teams when there were important updates to the web toolkit</p>
+  <p class="body-caption text-center">We frequently emailed relevant teams when there were important updates to the web toolkit</p>
 </div>

 We maintained Etsy’s web toolkit through a working group in the early days.
 The web toolkit was rapidly being adopted by every product team, so there were a lot of people invested in our progress.
 Whenever we had new patterns, bug fixes, or major updates to functionality, we sent announcement emails across the company to make it easy for everyone to keep up with our progress.